jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** The edit review button takes the user to the edit review form and the done button saves the form and redirects the user the the products indo page
+**Test:** The edit review button takes the user to the edit review form and the done button saves the form and redirects the user the the products info page

 **Result:** Works as intended.